|EU4Business||Eastern Partnership||Trade Agreements|

 - European Bank for Reconstruction and Development (EBRD)

 - Kreditanstalt fur Wiederaufbau (KfW)

 EU4Business and the Eastern Partnership

-The Eastern Partnership (EaP) is a joint initiative between the EU, its member countries and its six Eastern neighbours: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The Eastern Partnership (EaP) is a joint initiative between the EU, its member countries and its six Eastern neighbours: Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine.
 It was launched in May 2009 to encourage political and economic reforms within the six Eastern neighbours as well as cooperation as they move closer to the EU and build sustainable economic development.

 All EU activities that support SMEs in the Eastern Partnership countries are part of EU4Business.